our courses

 The Attingham Study Programme

-The cost of the course is £4,350.
+The cost of the course is £3,900.
 This includes standard accommodation, breakfast, most lunches and dinners.
-Tuition, admissions and travel by vaporetto, private boat and private coach during the course are also included.
+Tuition, admissions and travel by private coach during the course are also included.
 All bedrooms are for single occupancy and have en-suite facilities.
+The cost of flights to and from Spain is not included.

 Applications